 How to Care for Your Pineapple Plant

 Your pineapple needs bright light or full sun for most of the day.
-It can handle a little bit of shade as long as there’s plenty of light.
+It can handle a bit of shade as long as there’s plenty of light.

 Water and Fertilizer: